HugCls/GHRM/README.md

 # GHRM

-2024-03-07: "Fear does not have any special power unless you empower it by submitting to it." - Les Brown
+2024-03-08: "The less you respond to negative people, the more positive your life will become." - Paulo Coelho